zcabeto/StretchProj/README.md

 ### STRETCH PROJECT
 This website acts as a platform to understand different techniques used to attack websites and how we can guard against them.
-Different versions of the website are configured to different attack types, where turning off protections means we can see the attack's effect, and turning them on allows us to see how the attack was prevented.
-Versions include:
+Using several buttons at the top of the page, one can turn off protections against a certain attack - allowing them to see how the attack can damage the system, then turn the protections back on to see how we might prevent it.
+Attack's include:
 - ?
 - ?

 ### SETUP AND RUN INSTRUCTIONS
-From the root folder (where this README.md lies), compile and run the web-app with the respective commands to be able to view the webpage from http://localhost:3000.
+If one wishes to run this locally to their own device, from the root folder (where this README.md lies) run the web-app with the following commands.
+One can view the webpage from http://localhost:3000.
 - chmod +x run.sh
 - ./run.sh